AdaCore/learn/content/courses/Ada_For_The_C_Embedded_Developer/chapters/03_Concurrency.rst

 * There is a call pending on exactly one of the entries.
 In this case control passes to the :ada:`select` branch with an :ada:`accept` statement for that entry.
-The choice of which caller to accept, if more than one, depends on the queuing policy, which can be specified via a :ada:`pragma` defined in the Real-Time Systems Annex of the Ada standard; the default is *First-In First-Out*.

 * There are calls pending on more than one entry.
-In this case one of the entries with pending callers is chosen, and then one of the callers is chosen to be de-queued (the choices depend on the queueing policy).
+In this case one of the entries with pending callers is chosen, and then one of the callers is chosen to be de-queued.
+The choice of which caller to accept depends on the queuing policy, which can be specified via a :ada:`pragma` defined in the Real-Time Systems Annex of the Ada standard; the default is *First-In First-Out*.

 Protected Objects
 -----------------